saylesss88/nix-book/src/extra/nix_flakes_tips.md

 ## Understanding @-patterns

 3. Understanding `@-patterns`, being able to reference your outputs argument set as a whole.
-An `@-pattern` is a way for a function can access variadic attributes (i.e. varying number of arguments).
+An `@-pattern` is a way for a function to access variadic attributes (i.e. varying number of arguments).

 ```nix